Treatment for Sleep Apnea, Insomnia

 A Sound Sleep Through Technology

-We are dedicated to helping you get a good night's sleep—every night.
-At the Manatee Healthcare System's sleep centers, we are helping to lead the way to a greater understanding of sleep disorders.
+We are dedicated to helping you get a good night's sleep — every night.
+At the Manatee Memorial Sleep Center, we are helping to lead the way to a greater understanding of sleep disorders.

 Getting the right amount of sleep every day is important for your health and function.
 Chronic sleep deprivation impairs brain function as well as certain physical processes.
 Even routinely losing just a few hours of sleep per night can impact memory, judgment and concentration over time.
 Lack of sleep also reduces the body’s ability to process sugars and increases stress hormone levels, which can lead to more serious problems.